-Chris Wilkerson enters his seventh year as Head Football Coach at the University of Chicago in 2019, and his 25th year overall as a collegiate football coach.
+Chris Wilkerson enters his eighth year as Head Football Coach at the University of Chicago in 2020, and his 26th year overall as a collegiate football coach.

 In 2017, UChicago's defense stood out in its first season in the Midwest Conference.
 The Maroons finished the regular season ranked third in NCAA Division III in turnovers gained with 31 (14 interceptions, 17 fumble recoveries).
 They were 19th in blocked kicks and 26th in total defense (282.1 YPG).
 Additionally, running back Chandler Carroll set new school records for career touchdowns (46), career rushing touchdowns (37), career points (276), career rushing attempts (859) and touchdowns in a season (18).